 The income cutoffs are tied to the Federal Poverty Level and are adjusted each year.

-The 2018 figures are in the chart below.
+The 2019 income figures are in the chart below.

 To use the chart: